genepi/imputationserver/docs/create-reference-panels.md

 ## Create legend files

 A legend file is a space-separated file consisting of 5 columns (`id`, `position`, `a0`, `a1`, `population.aaf`).
+It is used by Imputation Server to create QC Statistics.
 `a0` and `a1` including the ref/alt alleles, `population.aaf` the alternate allele frequency.
-Please note that "population" must be substituted by the actual population (e.g. eur).
-This population must be finally set in the [minimac4.yaml file](https://github.com/genepi/imputationserver/blob/master/files/minimac4.yaml).
-A legend file can be found [here](https://github.com/genepi/imputationserver/blob/master/test-data/configs/hapmap-chr20/ref-panels/hapmap_r22.chr20.CEU.hg19_impute.legend.gz?raw=true).
+Please note that `population` must be substituted by the actual population (e.g. eur).
+This population is then specified in the [minimac4.yaml file](https://github.com/genepi/imputationserver/blob/master/files/minimac4.yaml).

-## map files and other
+A legend file for chr20 can be found [here](https://github.com/genepi/imputationserver/blob/master/test-data/configs/hapmap-chr20/ref-panels/hapmap_r22.chr20.CEU.hg19_impute.legend.gz?raw=true).

+## Reference genetic maps

-- The eagle files for hg19 including chromosome X can be found [here](https://data.broadinstitute.org/alkesgroup/Eagle/downloads/tables/genetic_map_hg19_withX.txt.gz).
+The genetic maps for eagle (in our case hg19) can be found [here](https://data.broadinstitute.org/alkesgroup/Eagle/downloads/tables/genetic_map_hg19_withX.txt.gz).